 When a person reported having had a visit to a hospital outpatient department or special clinic, the date of the outpatient visit was reported (OPDATEYR, OPDATEMM, OPDATEDD).
-Also reported were: whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
+Also reported is whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
 It also establishes if the person was referred by another physician or medical provider (REFERDBY), and whether the person saw or spoke to a medical doctor or not (SEEDOC).
 If the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
 The amount of time actually spent with the medical provider (TIMESPNT), the type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.

-2.5.3.2 Treatment, Services, Procedures, and Prescription Medicines (PHYSTH - DOCOUTF)
+2.5.3.2 Treatment, Services, Procedures, and Prescription Medicines (PHYSTH - MEDPRESC)

 Types of treatment received during the outpatient visit include physical therapy (PHYSTH), occupational therapy (OCCUPTH), speech therapy (SPEECHTH), chemotherapy (CHEMOTH), radiation therapy (RADIATTH), kidney dialysis (KIDNEYD), IV therapy (IVTHER), drug or alcohol treatment (DRUGTRT), allergy shots (RCVSHOT), and psychotherapy/counseling (PSYCHOTH).
 Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), or other diagnostic tests or exams (OTHSVCE).
 Whether or not a surgical procedure was performed during the visit was asked (SURGPROC) and, if so, the procedure name (SURGNAME).
-Finally, The questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC) and if the person saw any of the same doctors or surgeons at their place of practice outside of the outpatient department or clinic (DOCOUTF).
+Finally, the questionnaire determined if a medicine was prescribed for the person during the visit (MEDPRESC).

-2.5.3.3 Other Visit Details (VAPLACE)
+2.5.3.3 VA Facility (VAPLACE)

 VAPLACE is a constructed variable that indicates whether the outpatient department or clinic was a VA facility.
 This variable only has valid data for providers that were sampled into the Medical Provider Component.
-All other providers are classified as unknown
+All other providers are classified as "No".

-2.5.4 Conditions and Procedures Codes (OPICD1X-OPICD4X, OPPRO1X) and Clinical Classification Codes (OPCCC1X-OPCCC4X)
+2.5.4 Conditions and Procedures Codes (OPICD1X-OPICD4X, OPPRO1X), and Clinical Classification Codes (OPCCC1X-OPCCC4X)

-Information on household reported medical conditions and procedures associated with each outpatient visit is provided on this file.
-There are up to four condition codes (OPICD1X-OPICD4X) and 1 procedure code (OPPRO1X) listed for each outpatient visit.
+Information on household-reported medical conditions and procedures associated with each outpatient visit is provided on this file.
+There are up to four condition and CCS codes (OPICD1X-OPICD4X, OPCCC1X-OPCCC4X) and one procedure code (OPPRO1X) listed for each outpatient visit.
 In order to obtain complete information on conditions and procedures associated with an event, the analyst must link to the Medical Conditions File.
 Please see Section 5.0 for details on how to link this file to the Medical Conditions File.
 The user should note that due to confidentiality restrictions, provider-reported condition information is not publicly available.

-The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 1999 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on conditions, please refer to the documentation on the Medical Condition File.
+The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2000 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
+Although codes were verified and error rates did not exceed 3 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
+For detailed information on conditions, please refer to the documentation on the Medical Conditions File.